 I am a PhD Candidate at the University of Chicago’s Harris School of Public Policy.
 My research explores how institutional environments in low-income countries shape economic behaviors and individual decision-making.
 Currently, my work is based in Nigeria, where I investigate the impact of weak formal institutions on labor markets—particularly through uncertainty around wage payments and failures in enforcing employment contracts.
 Additionally, I examine how informal institutions, especially religion, can foster cooperation and stability in settings where formal mechanisms are limited or ineffective.
 More broadly, I study religion itself as a significant social and economic institution influencing people’s lives.
+You can find my CV here.

 PhD in Public Policy, 2026 (expected)